A mapping between musical notes and colors

 If you take A = 440 Hz and keep doubling and doubling until you get into the range of light you will find ROYGBIV = F, G, A, Bb, B, C, D, E, F. Try it yourself.

 So I did!
-If you take the frequencies of each note in Hz and multiply them by 240 (40 octaves), you get a number in the THz, which would fall into the visual range if it represents the frequency of an electromagnetic wave instead of a sound wave.
+If you take the frequencies of each note in Hz (in equal temperament) and multiply them by 240 (40 octaves), you get a number in the THz, which would fall into the visual range if it represented the frequency of an electromagnetic wave instead of a sound wave.
 “A typical human eye will respond to wavelengths from about 390 to 750 nm.”
 Does it match up with ROYGBIV?
 Kinda.

 Note Freq (Hz) +40 oct.
 (THz) Wavelength (nm) R G B Color HTML name